vendruscolo-lab/AlphaFold-MetaInference-Tutorial/input.md

+__Note:__ The following code can be ran in google colab or jupyter notebook.
+[This](https://github.com/vendruscolo-lab/AlphaFold-MetaInference-Tutorial/blob/main/AF-IDP_colab.ipynb) google colab provides with the full AF-MI protocol, i.e software installation, CALVADOS, PLUMED input preparation, running AF-MI, and analysis.
+Lets break it down and explain each part.

 # Software installation

-The code below needs to run in colab
+The code below needs to run in colab.
+We first install condacolab which is essential in running conda google colab.
+This step is not necessary if one runs just in a jupyter-notebook locally.

 ```python